hapijs/hapi/API.md

 Return value: a header string.

 Note that this utility uses the server configuration but does not change the server state.
-It is provided for manual cookie formating (e.g. when headers are set manually).
+It is provided for manual cookie formatting (e.g. when headers are set manually).

 ### <a name="server.states.parse()" /> `await server.states.parse(header)`